axee123/College-Management-System-1234/README.md

 1. Clone the repository.

-2. Set up the database using the provided .sql file.
+2. Set up the database file.

 3. Configure database credentials in the project settings.

-4. Run the application using Python.
+4. Run the application using VScode.

 5. Login as admin or teacher to begin managing school operations.